- Who We Serve

 - Leverage your personas.
 Many organizations that invest in persona development do so in the context of a particular initiative or project.
 When that project’s done, the personas are shelved.
-This is a mistake, as a single well-designed persona can be leveraged across an organization for multiple initiatives.
+This is a mistake, as a single well-designed persona can be leveraged across an organization for multiple journey mapping initiatives.
 For example – a mobile experience persona can also inform other channels she uses.

 Bottom line, customer experience personas help you better meet customer needs.
 And the better you get at that… well, you know the answer.
 It’s good.